ibm-cloud-docs/dl/locations.md

 The following table provides details about the {{site.data.keyword.cloud_notm}} data centers where {{site.data.keyword.dl_short}} Dedicated with MACsec is available.
 Choose a tab to see locations for Americas, APAC, and EU.

-The sites highlighted in **bold** are emphasized because they differ from the market region.
-{: note}

 | Market | Data centers | PoPs |
 |----------------|----------------|---------------|
 | Dallas | Dallas 3 \n Dallas 14 | |